tommypx/DataScienceProjects/README.md

 # DataScienceProjects

-A collection of different data science projects completed are presented above.
-The programming code and report might be consulted within each folder.
+A collection of different data science projects completed, including programmning code and report, are presented above.